 EVENT DATE: Apr 13, 2015

-For the 2015 International Friends of Koh Rong Campaign, I challenge ALL Friends of Koh Rong to raise $2000 in an effort to implement a sustainable teaching training program!
+For the 2015 International Friends of Koh Rong Campaign, I challenge ALL of my Australian Friends of Koh Rong to raise $2000 as part of our LIVE BELOW THE RONG LINE CHALLANGE! :)

 To reach that goal, we need all hands on deck! … This is where you come in: